CraigStuntz/CraigStuntz.github.io/drafts/2023-02-26-building-a-synthesizer-6.markdown

 Oscilliscope tips: Remember DC coupling
-We haven't learned lessons about modularity yet -- small vs. trusted, composed Digital error correction is really great and analog computers don't have it, mostly
+We haven't learned lessons about modularity yet -- small vs. trusted, composed Digital error correction is really great and analog computers don't have it, mostly Build a model in the simulator, compare it to real hardware Test components with a tester